ballerina-platform/ballerina-lang/stdlib/config-api/src/main/ballerina/src/config/Module.md

 ## Module overview

-The `ballerina/config` module provides the Config API to read configurations from environment variables, TOML files, and command-line parameters and build a consolidated set of configurations.
+This module provides the Config API to read configurations from environment variables, TOML files, and command-line parameters and build a consolidated set of configurations.

 The precedence order for configuration lookup is as follows:
 1. CLI arguments (used with the --)